WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 2.1.0 =
+* Adding an NCC Settings > Email page for defining the "Delete User Message" sent to a user whose account has been deleted/unapproved.
+* Implementing ACF JSON storage for keeping ACF settings in sync.
+* Have WordPress generate the user password when submitting the Elementor form named `wordpress_and_hubspot_registration`.
+* Updating link for "Register".
+Changing from `/login` to `/register`.
+* Alerting user when trying to register with an email that already exists.

 = 2.0.8 =
 * Updating `.details-link` and `#reset-form` links to match heading font.